CCBDA-UPC/Assignments-2025/Lab07.md

 ```

 The step below is programmed in [Node.js](https://nodejs.org/en), and reads the file `.housekeeping/elasticbeanstalk/Dockerrun.aws.json`,
-parsing the JSON contents, replacing it with a URL that refers to the previously pushed Docker image, and finally writing the new content in the ubuntu file system.
+parsing the JSON contents, replacing it with a URL that refers to the previously pushed Docker image, and finally writing the new content in the ubuntu server's file system.

 ```yaml
       - name: Update Dockerrun